zwhua888/qian256.github.io/aboutme.md

 ### Other Activities

-I watch soccer a lot, and I am a fan of [FC Barcelona](https://www.fcbarcelona.com/).
+I watch :soccer: a lot, and I am a fan of [FC Barcelona](https://www.fcbarcelona.com/).
-I also enjoy playing tennis and swimming.
+I also enjoy playing :tennis: and :swimmer:.